shravankumar147/PicChronicle/README.md

 # PicChronicle

 PicChronicle is a Python-based tool that automatically organizes your photos by extracting EXIF data to sort images into folders by year, month, and (when available) location.
 It uses reverse geocoding to convert GPS coordinates into city or region names, making it easy to browse and archive your memories.
+Additionally, it stores image metadata in JSON format, including detected objects, faces, and tags.

 ## Features

 - **EXIF Data Extraction:** Reads image metadata to retrieve the date the photo was taken.
-- **Automatic Folder Organization:** Creates a folder structure by year and month.
+- **Automatic Folder Organization:** Creates a folder structure by year, month, and day.
 - **Location-Based Categorization:** Uses reverse geocoding (via Nominatim) to further organize photos by city or region if GPS data is available.
+- **Metadata Storage:** Stores image details in structured JSON format, including filename, creation date, location, detected objects, faces, and tags.
 - **Duplicate Handling:** Renames files if a duplicate file name exists in the target directory.
 - **Cross-Platform:** Works on Windows, macOS, and Linux.